zed-industries/zed/extensions/slash-commands-example/README.md

 ## Rebuild

-Rebuild to see these changes refelcted:
+Rebuild to see these changes reflected:

 1. Open Zed Extensions (`cmd-shift-x` or `ctrl-shift-x`).
 3. Click `Rebuild` next to your Dev Extension (formerly "Slash Command Example")